betajippity/betajippity.github.io/_posts/2020-07-31-shipshape-renderman-challenge.md

 ## Shading the Ship

 For the previous Art Challenge, I used a combination of PxrDisney and PxrSurface shaders; this time around, in order to get a better understanding of how PxrSurface works, I opted to go all-in on using PxrSurface for everything in the scene.
-Also, for the rain streaks effect (discussed later in this post), I needed some features that are available in the extended Disney Bsdf model [[Burley 2015]](https://doi.org/10.1145/2776880.2787670) and in PxrSurface [[Hery and Ling 2017]](http://graphics.pixar.com/library/PxrMaterialsCourse2017/index.html), but RenderMan 23 only implements the base Disney Brdf [[Burley 2012]](https://doi.org/10.1145/2343483.2343493) without the extended Bsdf features; this basically meant I had to use PxrSuface.
+Also, for the rain streaks effect (discussed later in this post), I needed some features that are available in the extended Disney Bsdf model [[Burley 2015]](https://doi.org/10.1145/2776880.2787670) and in PxrSurface [[Hery et al. 2017]](http://graphics.pixar.com/library/PxrMaterialsCourse2017/index.html), but RenderMan 23 only implements the base Disney Brdf [[Burley 2012]](https://doi.org/10.1145/2343483.2343493) without the extended Bsdf features; this basically meant I had to use PxrSuface.

 One of the biggest differences I had to adjust to was how metallic color is controlled in PxrSurface.
 The Disney Bsdf drives the diffuse color and metallic color using the same base color parameter and shifts energy between the diffuse/spec and metallic lobes using a "metallic" parameter, but PxrSurface separates the diffuse and metallic colors entirely.